Arab Jamadars

 Initially, the Gaekwads and their commander Dabhade relied on troops from the south.
 However, after 1766, internal conflicts among the Gaekwad brothers made it increasingly difficult to recruit soldiers from that region.
 In response, Fatehsinghrao Gaekwad I began recruiting Arab soldiers, whose numbers and military strength grew progressively.
 These soldiers were tasked with protecting the fort of Baroda and participating in battles as needed.
 During financial difficulties, the Shahukars of Baroda stepped in to cover their salaries and assist with the state’s financial strain.

-Role and Establishment of Sibandis
+Role and Establishment of Sibandis (Late 18th Century)

 Upon their arrival in Baroda, these Arab soldiers were organized into platoons known as karkhanas or bedos, with Jamadars serving as their paymasters.
 The term ‘Sibandi’ refers to an irregular or retainer army funded and managed by individual nobles rather than the state.
 This primarily cavalry-based army was crucial in defending the state’s borders and controlling conquered territories.
 Notable Sibandi leaders included Amin Jamadar, Bachcha Jamadar, Ragho Ramchandra, and Kasam Kaale.

 A key component of the Gaekwad military strategy was the term “Mulak-giri.”
 This referred to the army employed to secure and conquer territories (Mulak) and collect revenues from landlords who did not regularly pay their taxes.
-It was essential for managing and defending the state’s borders, reflecting the strategic depth of the Gaekwad administration.
+This practice was essential for managing and defending the state’s borders, reflecting the strategic depth of the Gaekwad administration.

 Distinctive Features and Practices